Osvaldo Laport biography

-Osvaldo Laport was born in Uruguay but only made a name for himself as an actor after moving in 1976 to Buenos Aires, capital of Argentina, where he studied at the Luis Tasca drama school for six years.
-More than three decades later, he is a star whose career has spanned the theatre, cinema and television.
+The actor Osvaldo Laport was born in Uruguay but made a name for himself throughout Latin America after moving in 1976 to Buenos Aires, where he enrolled in drama school.
+Thirty years later he is a star whose career has spanned the theatre, cinema and television.

 Laport broke into Corrientes, the Argentine version of New York's Broadway in 1980.
-He starred in a number of hit plays, including the lead role in Oscar Wilde's classic, "The Importance of Being Earnest."
-He played opposite Soledad Silveyra in "El Cuarto Azul."
-Around this time, he also started his cinema career with a role in the Argentine-Uruguayan production, "Maldita Cocaína: Cacería en Punta del Este".

-In 1983, Laport landed a part in "Cara a Cara," starring Verónica Castro.
+He starred in a number of hit plays, including the lead role in Oscar Wilde's classic "The Importance of Being Earnest."
+He also played opposite Soledad Silveyra in "El Cuarto Azul."
+In 1983, he landed a part in the soap opera, "Cara a Cara," starring Verónica Castro.
 The actor has never looked back, acting in about 30 soap operas - playing the lead in more than half of them.

-His roles in "Brujas," "Amor en Custodia," and "Campeones" have made him a household name in countries around the world, including Argentina, Australia, Bulgaria, Chile, Israel, Italy, Malaysia, Spain, Uruguay and Venezuela.
+His roles in soaps such as "Brujas," "Amor en Custodia," and "Campeones" have made him a household name in more than two dozen countries around the world, including Argentina, Australia, Bulgaria, Chile, Israel, Italy, Malaysia, Spain, Uruguay and Venezuela.

-Along the way, he has picked up several prizes.
+They have also won prizes.
 Laport won Italy's prestigious Telegatto award for his role in "Renzo e Lucía."
 He is also a two-time recipient of Argentina's Martín Fierro - the country's most important national television and radio award - for his roles in "Amor en Custodia" and "Campeones."
 "Amor en Custodia" also picked up Argentina's Clarin entertainment award for best daily fiction drama.

-Laport began supporting UNHCR in 2004, when he gave a percentage of the earnings from his men's fragrance, Tiempo, to the refugee agency.
-The same year, he donated his services for an award-winning television spot marking World Refugee Day (June 20).
-He has since taken every opportunity - be it on TV shows, in the media, at concerts, celebrity auction or sports events - to help and promote the work of UNHCR and tell the public about the plight of the forcibly displaced.
+Laport began supporting UNHCR in 2004, when he donated a percentage of the earnings from his men's fragrance, Tiempo, to the refugee agency.
+The same year, he donated his services for an award-winning television spot marking World Refugee Day.